 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-Pope Gregory XIII issues the papal bull "Inter gravissimas," reforming the calendar and introducing the Gregorian calendar which became effective on October 4, 1582 at which time it became October 15, 1582.
+Pope Gregory XIII issues the papal bull "Inter gravissimas," on February 24, 1582, introducing the Gregorian calendar.
+The reform corrected a 10-day drift by skipping days in October 1582, effective on Thursday, October 4, 1582, making the following date, Friday, October 15, 1582.
 It was quickly adopted by much of Catholic, but not Protestant, Europe which adopted it much later.

 The Gregorian calendar is now widely used around the world.
 With the exception of Ethiopia, Nepal, Iran and Afghanistan, the Gregorian calendar is now the world's universal civil calendar, old style calendars remaining in use in religious or traditional contexts.
 More

-The United States Supreme Court establishes its power of judicial review in the landmark case of Marbury v.
-Madison.
+The U.S. States Supreme Court establishes its power of judicial review in the landmark case of Marbury v.
+Madison, decided on February 24, 1803; declaring it has the authority to review and strike down acts of Congress and Executive actions that violate the Constitution.

 The Treaty of Yandabo is signed on on February 24, 1826,, ending the First Anglo-Burmese War and ceding Assam, Manipur, and Arakan to Britain.